Home remedies for cold & flu symptoms

 *** Please remember that pregnant women, patients with underlying medical conditions, patients with certain medication allergies, and caretakers of infants should consult a healthcare professional to make sure they’re giving the correct medication in the correct dose.

-2) Drink Plenty of Fluids
+2) Drink plenty of fluids

 Since viruses can cause vomiting, diarrhea, fever, and excessive mucus production, all of which can lead to significant fluid losses, it’s important to replenish these losses by staying hydrated while you’re sick.
 Especially, if you're a mom because you know moms don't get sick days, so it's very important to stay hydrated as best as you can.